less/old-lesscss.org/templates/pages/doc.md

 The resulting code is more concise, and mimics the structure of your `DOM tree`.

-Notice the `&` combinator--it's used when you want a nested selector to be concatinated to its parent selector, instead of acting as a descendent.
+Notice the `&` combinator--it's used when you want a nested selector to be concatenated to its parent selector, instead of acting as a descendant.
 This is especially important for pseudo-classes like `:hover` and `:focus`.

 For example: